 And maybe, too, I wanted to make sure I was successful at this homeschooling thing.

 So I followed the authors’ plan.
 Apparently my son hadn’t read the book, though.
 It wasn’t too long before I realized he was already beginning to view school as something he had to do.
 Though he enjoyed a few subjects, deep down I knew this plan wasn’t working.

 I wanted him to love learning, but that was quickly slipping away.
-I wanted to enjoy my son, but I found myself becoming increasingly impatient and irritable when he didn’t progress “quickly enough” (whatever that was supposed to be).
-This way of homeschooling just wasn’t right for my son.
+And I wanted to enjoy my son, but I found myself becoming increasingly impatient and irritable when he didn’t progress “quickly enough” (whatever that was supposed to be).
+This way of homeschooling just wasn’t right for my son or for me.

 It isn’t that we didn’t pray about our decision to homeschool.
 It isn’t that we didn’t know Scripture that supported it.
 Our faith had played a big part in our decision to homeschool.

 It wasn’t the why, but the how that I didn’t go to God’s Word about in the beginning.

 Does Scripture speak directly to the particular educational philosophy or method we are to use?
 Maybe not.
 However, like other things in life, there are principles throughout the Bible that can guide our decision.

 1. Teaching should be a natural, daily part of life.

 Learning happens all the time.
 The most powerful lessons connect to real life.